+School Performance Profile 2015

-AYP (Adequate Yearly Progress) is out.
-SPP (School Performance Profile) is in.
-What does this mean?
-In the year 2000, No Child Left Behind legislation began measuring school success by student achievement on the PSSA test.
-Schools were expected to raise scores, making Adequate Yearly Progress each year so that ideally, by the year 2014, 100% of students would be proficient on the PSSA.
-It is clear that this goal is impossible to achieve, especially when it only takes into account the score earned by students on one test each year, rather than looking at overall progress of the child over the course of the year using multiple measures of achievement.
-So, AYP measures of school success have now been replaced by SPP measures of school success.
-SPP, or School Performance Profile is a multi-faceted score that takes several factors into account.
-These factors include: student scores on the PSSA in grades 3-8, student scores on the Keystone exams in high school, vo-tech student scores on the NOCTI test, SAT scores, grade 3 reading proficiency as determined by PSSA scores, success increasing PSSA scores each year, graduation rate, student attendance, number of students taking college credit courses in high school, and PSAT participation.
-Each school building will receive a score between 0-100, which is determined at the Pennsylvania Department of Education and released.
+All schools in Pennsylvania are graded annually, based on student performance on the PSSA and the Keystone Exams, in the areas of Reading/Writing, Mathematics, and Science.
+The scores are called SPP, or School Performance Profile scores.
+The SPP is a multifaceted score that takes several factors These factors include student scores on the account.
+PSSA in grades 3-8, student scores on the Keystone Exams in high school, vo-tech student scores on the NOCTI test, SAT scores, grade 3 reading proficiency as determined by PSSA scores, success increasing PSSA scores each year, graduation rate, student attendance, number of students taking college credit courses in high school, and PSAT participation.
+Each school building receives a score between 0-100, which is determined at Pennsylvania Department of Education and published.
+Because the PSSA and Keystone exams are now based on the new Core Standards in Pennsylvania, it is not valid to compare scores between the new test versions and the previous tests.